flyingk/kVIS3/docs_source/docs/plotFormat.md

 - LineColour: valid line colour spec character (‘k’)
 - ScaleFactor: Scale yChannel by this value

 - FunctionHandle: function handle to process yChannel data.
-Must be on path, typically provided by BSP in CustomPlotFcn folder.
-Function header: function [y,x] = demo_fcn(data, varargin)
+Must be on path, typically provided by BSP in a CustomPlotFcn folder.
+See [plot function page](plotFcn.md)

-	- Output y: new y data to be plotted
-	- Output x: new x vector to be used for plotting (useful for fft and other special plots)
-	- Input data: yChannel data
-	- Input varargin: cell structure with content: {1}: fds structure {2}: selected data limits - must be applied to output to get consistent vector lengths {3}: string read from column FunctionChannel to be processed by the function.

-- FunctionChannel: Comma separated string of arbitrary arguments for above function, must be compatible with the function definition (see examples psd_fcn.m, filter_fcn.m).
+- FunctionChannel: Comma separated string of arbitrary arguments for above function, must be compatible with the function definition.

 - LabelOverride: Specify new label for yChannel (appears in plot labels and legends).
+Provide a valid LaTeX string.
+Leave empty for defaults.

+- UnitOverride: Specify a new unit for yChannel (appears in plot labels and legends).
 Provide a valid LaTeX string.
 Leave empty for defaults.

 ## Legacy m file format